-This knife is on the larger side and made of high quality German Steel.
-A liner lock keeps this firm and solid when using.
+This knife is on the larger side and made of high-quality German Steel.
+A liner lock keeps this firm and solid when in use.
 The sturdy spring assist is nice for those that have a hard time opening traditional knives.

 A belt clip holds it in your pocket for easy retrieval.
-The size may mean that it does not fit so well in the small pockets that some pants have, especially women’s.
+However, the size may mean that it does not fit so well in the small pockets that some pants have, especially women’s.

 Open Length: 7.375 inches

 Blade Length: 3.25 inches